 - Worcestershire Sauce – vegetarian and vegan

-Ingredients for a Vegetarian Reuben Sandwich
+Ingredients for this Vegetarian Reuben Sandwich

 - Really good bread.
 Go for a sturdy sourdough Rye or a seedy sourdough.